LAG1819/label-classification-repo/README.md

 # BERT-Based Classification algorithm based on deep learning and automated labeling.
 A classification of texts based on automated labeling and tranfsormers

-This repository was developed as part of the master thesis "Analysis and automated labeling of topics and trends in the German automotive industry using Deep Learning and Natural Language Processing based on of industry-specific website content." generated and developed.
+This repository was generated and developed as part of the master thesis "Analysis and automated labeling of topics and trends in the German automotive industry using Deep Learning and Natural Language Processing based on of industry-specific website content.".
 In the context of this work, a BERT-based classification algorithm is trained and developed that can identify and classify topics and trends of a predefined industry.

 ## Install